MatthewCarey24/cs105/README.md

 # CS105 - Programming Languages
 This repository contains all of my projects for CS105.
-This class taught advanced programming concepts including functions, types, objects, and the formal mathematical foundations of languages, such as abstract syntax, semantics, and type systems.
+This class taught the formal mathematical foundations of languages, such as abstract syntax, semantics, and type systems.
 ## Projects
 - ```impcore``` - Gaining familiarity writing functions from algebraic laws
 - ```Opsem```  - Introducing the basics of operational semantics, inference rules, and syntactic proof techniques, providing foundational skills for understanding and analyzing new programming languages